 Deep in Scripture Radio

 Have you often stumbled over understanding something in the Bible?
 Or does the Bible remain a closed book for you?
-Take an hour out of your week, open your Bible with Marcus Grodi and his guests each week to discover rich treasures waiting in the word of God.
+Take an hour out of your week, open your Bible with Marcus Grodi and Dr. Kenneth Howell each week to discover rich treasures waiting in the word of God.

 How does Saint Paul, as apostle and missionary bishop, warn the Christians in Rome (where he has never visited) to only follow teachers who proclaim “the doctrine which you have been taught” and to avoid those “in opposition to” this apostolic tradition?
 This needs tender care because, though he knows personally faithful leaders in Rome, […]

 As St Paul closes his letter to the Christians at Rome, he first tells them of his desire to finally come an see them.
 However, he first has another task: to take the alms collected from several churches to help the struggling Christians in Jerusalem.
 In this we hear our call own call to comfort […]

 In this section, St Paul moves on from deeper theological and ethical teachings to discuss why he has written so boldly to the Roman Christians, why he has not visited them, but why now he plans to do so.
 In these verses, we hear allusions to the power of the mysteries, or the sacraments as […]

 Given the challenging call of Christ “to be perfect as our heavenly Father is perfect” and St. Paul’s call for us to not be conformed to the world but to be transformed, there can be a temptation to become self focused on our individual salvation.
 However, being a faithful follower of Christ has always meant […]